rodrigograca31/cordova-x-filter/README.md

 # cordova-x-filter (beta... works for me...)

 Cordova hook to filter (whitelist/blacklist) the files that are included in your final `.apk` to save size wich is very important!
+(File Tree Shaking for cordova)

 ##### 2 Examples:
 1. Are you using jquery? `npm install jquery --save` have you noticed it brings 144 files/folders and its 1.3MB but you only use `dist/jquery.min.js` in your cordova app 87kB...